devbisme/skidl/docs/index.md

 ```

 Since this was the first resistor we created, it has the honor of being named `R1`.
-But you can easily change it:
+But you can easily change that:

 ```terminal
 >>> resistor.ref = 'R5'